 If saving at least half of your earnings seems impossible, start tracking what you are spending.
-It

-	will be surprising where your paycheck is actually going.
-Those “on sale” shoes or restaurant

-	dinners can really add up.
+It will be surprising where your paycheck is actually going.
+Those “on sale” shoes or restaurant dinners can really add up.

-	Tracking your expenses may sound like a lot of work, but there are free tools available that can

-	make it seamless.
-At Fortifi Bank, $impleTRAX is an example of a budgeting tool that is part of your

-	online banking experience and links right to your checking account.
-It will categorize your spending

-	and tell you if you are on track or not.
-Alerts can be created to notify you when the spending

-	target has been exceeded.
+Tracking your expenses may sound like a lot of work, but there are free tools available that can make it seamless.
+You could use a personal financial manager (PFM) that links right to your checking account to track every purchase.
+It will categorize your spending and tell you if you are on track or not.
+Alerts can be created to notify you when the spending target has been exceeded.
 With technology in your corner, budgeting has never been so easy.

 Thinking about the future and setting goals will help keep you on track.
-What kind of lifestyle do

-	you want to have?
-Defining how you want to live and realizing that your actions today impact that

-	will help you stick to your plan.
+What kind of lifestyle do you want to have?
+Defining how you want to live and realizing that your actions today impact that will help you stick to your plan.

 Trust us, this pays off.
 The earlier you start saving, the more time your wealth has to grow.
 The habits you form today will stay with you for life, setting you up for a future free of financial stress.